Why Does My Cane Corso Follow Me Everywhere? (Answered!)

 5. You are their caregiver

 Cane Corso tends to follow those who provide them the most comfort or with whom they share the strongest bonds.
-It’s necessary to add that a dog will not only follow an owner for their material needs they can provide, but also due to the love, affection, and companionship you provide them.
+It’s necessary to add that a dog will not only follow an owner for the material needs they can provide, but also due to the love, affection, and companionship you provide them.

 6. Your Cane Corso might be suffering from separation anxiety